thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a known bug on the NVIDIA forums stating that sometimes, the fan will
 run at full speed constantly.
-This appeared in Jetpack Version 5.1 it is
+This is believed to have appeared in JetPack Version 5.1.
-believed.
 To fix this issue, run the following command:

 .. shell::